jayfuku/SteamLens-Public/README.md

 With more to come in the future!

 # ⚙ Usage
+> [!CAUTION]
+> **Before Proceeding**: Enabling developer mode to load unpacked extensions can be dangerous since Chrome seems to be more lax on security.
+SteamPeek will only ever do what it needs to fulfill its sole intended purpose but please be aware of the inherent risks.

 -   Get the latest version from the [releases](https://github.com/jayfuku/SteamPeek-Public/releases) available in the repo and unzip `dist.zip` or pull `/dist/` directly from a commit.
 -   Navigate to `chrome://extensions/` through the address bar or through Chrome's setting menu.